Financial Aid Eligibility Requirements

 Federal and state regulations require that students make Satisfactory Academic Progress (SAP) in order to continue to receive aid.
 SAP measures whether students applying for financial aid are in good academic standing and making progress toward completion of their programs.
 Satisfactory progress is evaluated at the end of each semester for all students.
 Not making satisfactory progress can affect your ability to receive state and federal financial aid including the HOPE Grant, HOPE Scholarship, Pell Grant and other forms of aid.

 Students have the right to appeal the denial of financial aid if they have extenuating circumstances which prevented them from making satisfactory progress.
-The appeal must be made in writing by contacting the Financial Aid Office.
+The appeal process can be started online.
 The student must complete the form and attach documentation to support the appeal.
-The appeal form is completed on line for all students except dual enrollment and Commercial Truck Driving students who will complete the paper form and return it to the Financial Aid Office.
-Students who are approved for an appeal will be placed on financial aid probation for the semester the appeal was approved.
+The appeal form is completed online for all students except dual enrollment.
+Students who are approved for an appeal will be eligible for financial aid for the semester the appeal was approved and future semesters as long as they remain in good standing.
+Financial aid will not be awarded for previous semesters.
 In certain situations, an academic plan may be appropriate to outline the academic rigor the student will need in order to achieve the SAP policy.
-The Financial Aid Committee will review the appeal and if properly documented may approve the appeal for one semester.
+The Financial Aid Committee will review the appeal and if properly documented may approve the appeal for the current semester or the next semester that the student attends.
 If not documented, the appeal will be denied and the student will not be awarded financial aid for the semester.
-Notification will be provided for all decisions.
+Once a decision is made, students will be notified via student email.
+Students can start the appeal process online by following these instructions.

 For more information, email financialaid@wiregrass.edu.